 Price: Free to play

-Basketball Battle is one of the better arcade style basketball games.
+Basketball Battle is one of the better arcade-style basketball games.
 It’s a PvP game that features two players on one court.
 The goal is to outscore the opponent before time runs out.
 The controls are really simple and the graphics won’t impress everybody.
-However, the game has decent pace and a fun premise.
+However, the game has a decent pace and a fun premise.
 It also supports split-screen multiplayer, although we would only recommend that on larger phones or tablets.
 It’s a freemium game and that’s not great.
-However, for a time killing arcade game, it’s fun for a while.
+However, for a time-killing arcade game, it’s fun for a while.

 Bouncy Basketball is another arcade basketball game.
 It is sort of like a low-rent NBA Jam.
 Games are customizable.
 You can play up to four periods at up to 90 seconds each.
 That means no game can last longer than six minutes.
 That sticks well with the arcade genre.
 Some other game features include simple controls, replays, various unlockable characters, character customization, and more.
 This is something you play while in line at the movies, but it’s not half bad for what it is.
 The game is also entirely free, but it does have advertising.